 Cymbidium orchids are valued for their long-lasting, colorful flowers that come in white, yellow, pink, and purple, among other colors.
-But sometimes, these plants stop blooming, leaving their owners to wonder what went wrong.
+But sometimes, why is my cymbidium orchid not flowering, leaving their owners to wonder what went wrong.

 Your cymbidium orchid is not flowering because of insufficient light, the wrong temperature, the wrong amount of water, or improper nutrients.

 In this article, I’ll discuss these possible reasons and give tips on getting your cymbidium orchid to bloom again.
 Read on to find out more.